PythonCHB/PythonCertSpring/Syllabus.md

 We will expect you to use a Revision Control System (likely github), and employ unit testing.

-You should set it up with good package strucure -- ready to share and/or deploy.
+You should set it up with good package structure -- ready to share and/or deploy.

 Write some docs: Sphinx!